Louis Eugène Robert

-Louis Eugène Robert (6 December 1806 – 28 May 1882) was a French naturalist, geologist and entomologist.
+Louis Eugène Robert (6 December 1806 – 28 May 1882) was a French naturalist, geologist, and entomologist.

-Louis Eugène Robert wrote numerous works on forest insects.
+Robert wrote numerous works on forest insects and geology, along with a treatise on the human and environmental history of his hometown of Meudon.
+He served as mayor of Meudon from 1870 to 1871.
 He was a friend of Félix Édouard Guérin-Méneville.

-He made scientific voyages to Central America, Iceland, Greenland, Scandinavia and Lapland, and was one of the naturalists on the 1836 voyage of La Recherche.
+Robert accompanied scientific expeditions to Central America, Iceland, Greenland, Scandinavia, and Lapland as a member of the La Recherche Expeditions of 1836 and 1838, led by Francois Thomas Tréhouart.
+Robert served as a naturalist alongside Joseph Paul Gaimard during the second voyage of La Recherche.